 The School Of Medicine Registrar Office is responsible for uploading all transcripts and MSPEs into ERAS for residency applicants.
 Students must submit a Transcript & MSPE Request Form before the transcript and MSPE can be uploaded to ERAS (check the box for both).
-The form is available on our website under Forms.
 There is a $7.50 processing fee, payable by check or credit card.
-There is no fee for your MSPE unless you are an alumni applying for residency, in which case the fee is $7.25.
+There is no fee for your MSPE unless you are an alumni applying for residency, in which case the fee is $7.50.

 Our office will start accepting Transcript & MSPE Request Forms from current students for ERAS beginning in mid-August.
-The deadline to receive transcript requests for ERAS is September 10, 2021.
-Those requests received by that date will be uploaded to ERAS beginning September 15, 2021.
+The deadline to receive transcript requests for ERAS is September 16, 2022.
+Requests received by that date will be uploaded to ERAS beginning the following week.